A System on the Brink

 "This cat has been losing consciousness.
 Two 24 hours Holters missed every episode.
 Around forty Kardia ECGs were reviewed, but every faint produced indecipherable data."

-Within two reports, we determined Sasha’s heart rhythm was stable during episodes but rather identified respiratory sounds indicating the issue was an upper-airway obstruction, not the heart.
-This had been missed as Sasha was routinely given a calming drug for clinic visits, masking her breathing issues that owners had mistaken for purring
+Within two reports, we determined Shasha’s heart rhythm was stable during episodes but rather identified respiratory sounds indicating the issue was an upper-airway obstruction, not the heart.
+This had been missed as Shasha was routinely given a calming drug for clinic visits, masking her breathing issues that owners had mistaken for purring

 Sonus reframed the case, redirected care, and avoided escalating the wrong diagnostic path — preventing a fatal outcome